This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Sleep issues are common among children with cerebral palsy, usually due to associated health problems with cerebral palsy, which are the main reason for sleep issues and disorders.

-The most common health issues that disrupt sleep include muscle spasms, pain, drooling, skin ulcers, epilepsy, and gastrointestinal reflux disorder (GERD).[8]
+Some of the health issues that disrupt sleep include muscle spasms, pain, drooling, skin ulcers, epilepsy, and gastrointestinal reflux disorder (GERD).

 ADHD

-Children with cerebral palsy are also at risk of having attention deficit hyperactivity disorder (ADHD) compared to non-disabled children.[9]
-ADHD causes impulsiveness and hyperactivity, or lack of focus, forgetfulness, making careless errors, trouble turning in school work on time, and more.
+Children with cerebral palsy are also at risk of having attention deficit hyperactivity disorder (ADHD) compared to non-disabled children.[8]
+ADHD causes impulsiveness and hyperactivity, lack of focus, forgetfulness, careless errors, trouble turning in school work on time, and more.

 Some children are impulsive and hyper, while others are chronically inattentive.
 Most kids with ADHD, however, are both hyperactive and impulsive, as well as inattentive.